rhel-labs/learn-katacoda/sql-server-ubi/step2.md

 # Download the Microsoft SQL Server container image

-With Microsoft’s new SQL Server container for Linux built using RHEL UBI, you can now take advantage of the reliability, security features, and performance of SQL Server running in official Red Hat container images wherever OCI-compliant Linux containers run whether on baremetal servers, public and private clouds, or virtualized infrastructure.
+With the new container image for SQL Server on Linux for RHEL 8  from Microsoft, you get the reliability, security features, and performance of SQL Server running fully supported on RHEL regardless of whether you are running on baremetal or virtual servers in private or public clouds.

 Use *podman* to get the container image that includes SQL Server.
 The server image also includes the client tools necessary to connect to SQL Server.